-You are required to download GroupMe and signup for an account with your @temple.edu email.
-Connect to our campus groups and find "MIS3538F2021."
+While this is not a requirement, I encourage you to download GroupMe and signup for an account with your @temple.edu email.
+Connect to our campus groups and find "MIS3538F2024."
+This is a fantastic tool to connect as a group outside of class time.